Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Method

 \section{Method}

 \paragraph{Overview.} We seek to verify the driving identity of a synthetic video, independently of the target identity.
 We leverage the finding from cognitive science research that each person emotes in unique ways when communicating, and that this signal is sufficient for recognition, even when the actual appearance is artificially corrupted~\cite{OToole_2002_CogSci,Hill_2001_CurrentBio,Knappmeyer_2001_JoV}.
-We note that these dynamic features are not a bi-product of the generator, and come from the driving identity itself: they may be the way a person smiles, or the way she frowns.
+We note that our method does not latch onto artifacts introduced by the generators---a property that we demonstrate by showing generalization to new generators not seen during training.
+Rather, our features capture the dynamics of the expressions, like the way a person frowns, or the way she smiles.
 Notably, they are distinct from the temporal artifacts introduced by the generator, and that existing algorithms use to detect whether a video is synthetic or real~\cite{haliassos2021lips}.

 An overview of our algorithm for avatar fingerprinting is shown in Figure~\ref{fig:method}.
-To capture these expressions, we extract the relative position of facial landmarks over time from the input video, as shown in Figure~\ref{fig:method}(a) (Section~\ref{sec:features}).
-We then project these temporal signatures onto a \emph{dynamic identity embedding} in which features belonging to the same driving identity are close to each other regardless of the target identity used to generate the video, \ie, independently of appearance (Figure~\ref{fig:teaser}).
-To learn this embedding we train a neural network with a novel contrastive loss that pulls together all embedding vectors of synthetic videos driven by an individual, while pushing away the embedding vectors of videos driven by all others individuals (Section~\ref{sec:loss}).
-More details on the implementation are in Section~\ref{sec:implem}.
+To capture expressions, we extract the relative position of facial landmarks over time from the input video, as shown in Figure~\ref{fig:method} (Section~\ref{sec:features}).
+We learn to project these temporal signatures onto a \emph{dynamic identity embedding} in which features belonging to the same driving identity are close to each other regardless of the target identity, \ie, independently of appearance (Figure~\ref{fig:teaser}).
+To learn this embedding we train a 3DCNN (where the third dimension spans video frames---a \textit{temporal} CNN) with a novel contrastive loss that pulls together all embedding vectors of synthetic videos driven by an individual, while pushing away the embedding vectors of videos driven by all others individuals (Section~\ref{sec:loss}).
+More implementation details are in Section~\ref{sec:implem}.